 - Record days of missed work or other activities/events

-Remember, never accept a settlement offer from an insurance carrier unless you have consulted with a truck collision lawyer first.
+Remember, never accept a settlement offer from an insurance carrier unless you’ve consulted an experienced attorney who regularly handles insurance negotiations, ensuring fair compensation.

 How to Handle Calls from Insurance Companies After Your Truck Accident

-If the trucking company calls you, keep your comments brief and stick only to the facts of the case.
+If the trucking company calls you, keep comments brief and factual.
+For detailed steps, refer to our guide on filing a personal injury lawsuit in Allentown.
 Do not agree to make a recorded statement to the trucking company or their insurance carrier until you speak with an experienced personal injury attorney.
-Also, refrain from signing any forms sent to you by the trucking company and their insurance carrier before talking to a lawyer.
+Also, refrain from signing any forms sent to you by the trucking company and its insurance carrier before talking to a lawyer.
 Instead, call Munley Law today for a free consultation, and an attorney will review any paperwork you receive.

-Statute of Limitations for Truck Crashes in Allentown
+What is the Statute of Limitations for Truck Crashes in Allentown?

-In most truck accident cases in Pennsylvania, the statute of limitations (or how long you have to bring your case) is two years from the accident date.
+In most truck accident cases in Pennsylvania, the statute of limitations under 42 Pa.
+C.S.A. § 5524(2) is two years from the accident date—similar to car accident statutes in Allentown, making prompt action essential.
 However, don’t wait to file your accident case.
 The best time to contact a personal injury attorney is as soon as possible following an accident.

 In some cases, essential evidence regarding vehicle safety standards and driver logs can quickly be destroyed.
 Your lawyer and legal team should get to work as soon as possible.